Continuing Education Activity

 Cancer is a leading cause of morbidity and mortality in the United States and the second leading cause of death.
 Cancer, as a disease entity, has a wide range of pathologies.
 Moreover, the primary origin of cancerous cells is different.
 This, coupled with the variability in the life cycle of cancerous cells, creates a profound derangement of the host's metabolic response.

 Tumor lysis syndrome usually develops after the initiation of chemotherapy treatment.
-There are more cases of spontaneous development of tumor lysis syndrome with high-grade hematology-oncology malignancies.
+However, there are more cases of spontaneous development of tumor lysis syndrome with high-grade hematology-oncology malignancies.
 Because this condition is very lethal, it is imperative to identify patients at high risk for developing tumor lysis syndrome and start early preventative therapy.
 Quick and early recognition of the renal and metabolic derangement associated with tumor lysis syndrome and initiation of treatment can save a patient's life.

 Tumor lysis syndrome is most common in patients diagnosed with leukemia who have a very high white blood cell (WBC) count.
 It can also be seen in high-grade lymphomas, especially after the initiation of aggressive chemotherapy.
 Other solid tumors that can cause tumor lysis syndrome are hepatoblastoma or neuroblastoma.
 There are reports of tumor lysis syndrome occurring spontaneously before the initiation of chemotherapy.